Table and Desk Assembly in Warsaw — Fast, Level, Hassle-Free

 Can you assemble an IKEA table if the manual is lost?

 Yes.
-IKEA manuals are freely available on their website; the technician downloads them by article number.
-For other brands, if the model is standard, we find a solution too.
+IKEA manuals are freely available on their website; the technician can download them by article number.
+For other brands, if the model is standard, we can sort it out too.

 Do I need to be home?

-Ideally at the start, to show the installation spot and agree on details.
-After that the technician works independently.
+Best at the beginning, to show where the table is going and confirm the details.
+After that the technician can work on his own.

 Standing desk — do you handle the electrics?

-The drive plugs into a standard socket; no special wiring is needed.
+The drive plugs into a standard socket; no special wiring is required.
 The technician assembles the frame, connects the motors and controller, and tests the lift through its full travel range.

 Do you work on weekends?

-Yes, Saturdays and Sundays are regular working days for us.
-Book in advance — weekends are always busy.
+Yes, Saturdays and Sundays are normal working days for us.
+Book ahead — weekends fill up fast.

 Who does the work and how we operate

-Assembly is handled by technicians who work with furniture every day.
-No trainees — professionals who know the difference between a cam lock and a confirmat screw, understand why a tabletop is tightened in a cross pattern, and how to handle glass properly.
-We cover all of Warsaw and the surrounding area: Mokotow, Ursynow, Wola, Bemowo, Wilanow, Praga — we arrive at the agreed time.
-To book an assembly, call or message us and we will reply within an hour.
+The assembly is done by technicians who handle furniture every day.
+No trainees — experienced people who know the difference between a cam lock and a confirmat screw, understand why a tabletop is tightened in a cross pattern, and know how to work with glass without damage.
+We cover all of Warsaw and the surrounding area: Mokotow, Ursynow, Wola, Bemowo, Wilanow, Praga — we show up at the agreed time.
+To book an assembly, call or message us and we will get back to you within an hour.